aminrashidbeigi/aminrashidbeigi.github.io/content/blog/export-kindle-highlights-notion/index.md

   image: "kindle-to-notion.jpg"
   alt: "Transferring highlights from kindle to notion"
 translationKey: kindle-to-notion
+description: "This blog post explores efficient methods, including a Google Chrome extension and an open-source Python tool, to convert raw Kindle highlights into readable and searchable Notion documents."
 ---

 Highlighting non-fiction and technical books is very important to me.
 Both because I can review the books I've previously highlighted in a few minutes, and because I concentrate more on the section of the text when highlighting.
 One of the prominent advantages of reading books with e-readers is the better experience of highlighting.
 Without the need for a side tool, you can highlight and then quickly and with suitable classification go back to them.
 But when the number of these highlights increases, searching for them becomes harder, and finding the desired highlight among books and chapters is not an easy task.